soraef/flash_form/packages/flash_form/README.md

 ## Current Status

-The Quick Form package is currently in an experimental phase.
+The Flash Form package is currently in an experimental phase.
 It is a work in progress and is being actively developed to refine its features and improve its usability.
 As an experimental tool, it is not yet recommended for production use, but it serves as a proof of concept for the goals outlined above.

 ## Future Plans